salimrabat/FNSR-Project/README.md

 Why the name Random Rhythm?
 Our idea is to develop a rhythm game but unlike popular rhythm games, our beats are spawned on random columns.
 This is also a reason we have no music.
 It gets quite complicated if randomness should suit music.

 Our current game has randomly generated inputs, a feedback signal for each correct hit and a score counter.
-Screenshot: [Random Rhythm](https://github.com/salimrabat/FNSR-Project/wiki/Random-Rhythm-preview).

 It is thought that if this game is developed further, open-source music (of course), graphics and more special effects are on the board.